Essential Tools for Freelancing Productivity

 c.
 Zoho Writer (Free, Easy) — Feature-rich and clean interface, very mobile-friendly.

 d.
 One Note: This is not a word processor but does allow some basic formatting.
 I use it extensively to share written content (where formatting is not important) with file attachments with my academic clients.
-It allows a hierarchical system of Notebooks-> Sections-> Pages, that really goes well with educational courses.
+It allows a hierarchical system of Notebooks-> Sections-> Pages that really goes well with educational courses.

-3. Cloud Storage & File Management
+3. Tools for Cloud Storage & File Management

 a.
 Google Drive (Free, Easy) — Universal tool for cloud storage and sharing.
 Mobile-accessible.
 If you are an android and Gmail user, it might be worth buying extra storage.
-Easy to share files, work collaboratively on a document in real time, but needs a browser to work.
+Easy to share files and work collaboratively on a document in real time, but needs a browser to work.
 Setting up Google Drive on your computer is also possible to use its sync feature.

-One Drive and Dropbox allow password protection, and time-limited download access.
-Google Drive is accessible and familiar to most clients, and is often the preferred tool.
+OneDrive, Zoho Drive and Dropbox allow password protection and time-limited download access.
+Google Drive is accessible and familiar to most clients and is often the preferred tool.

 4. Spreadsheets & Data Tools